Aisha al-Mana: Gender equality activism and educational work

 In 2011, al-Mana held workshops on the male guardianship system in the cities of Riyadh, Jeddah and Khobar as part of the anti male-guardianship campaign.

 In 2013, she participated in a symposium titled Women, Commercial Inheritance and Family Rule during which participants called for "an independent body of a judicial nature" to protect women's inheritance.
 Saudi women are often pressured by family members, relatives, acquaintances and other members of society to give up any funds they may be entitled to inherit so that the inheritance may be divided up among male next of kin.
 Al-Mana says that, "Denying women their inheritance is one of the main reasons behind family feuds."

 Al-Mana has established foundations to support the education of Saudi women.
 The Aisha Almana Global Health Program is a scholarship program at the University of Oregon, where she obtained her bachelor's degree.
-The program "will provide scholarships for Saudi women to study global health at the UO, fund seed grants for faculty research, help implement an annual series of speakers and workshops, and support internships for UO students in the Saudi kingdom — the UO’s first fully funded international internships in global health."
+The program "will provide scholarships for Saudi women to study global health at the University of Oregon, fund seed grants for faculty research, help implement an annual series of speakers and workshops, and support internships for University of Oregon students in the Saudi kingdom — the UO’s first fully funded international internships in global health."
 The Aisha Al Mana Endowment for Women in Nursing and the Health Sciences supports the education of women studying nursing and the health and medical sciences.
 Priority is given to Saudi women, but if there are no eligible Saudi women applicants, then women from other Arab countries are considered.